-Now accepting applications for the spring 2018 cohort.
+Now accepting applications for the summer 2018 cohort.

-To be considered for admission to the spring 2018 cohort, you must submit your completed application portfolio by November 3, 2017.
+To be considered for admission to the summer 2018 cohort, you must submit your completed application portfolio by March 15, 2018.
 Space is limited and you are encouraged to apply early.
 Applications will be reviewed until all seats are filled.

 For admission to the Graduate School, an applicant must hold either (1) a baccalaureate degree from a regionally accredited U.S. institution or (2) a tertiary (postsecondary) degree that is deemed comparable to a four-year bachelor's degree from a regionally accredited U.S. institution.
 This degree must be from an officially recognized degree-granting institution in the country in which it operates.

 The program requires an undergraduate degree in engineering, physics, mathematics, computer science, or information science.
 Students from other undergraduate majors with extensive work experience in the software engineering field may be considered.
 The admissions committee will consider the academic background, as evidenced by the transcript, as part of the overall application.

 All applicants are expected to have earned a junior/senior grade point average of 3.0 or higher.

 What You Need